bwolleswinkel/TWAIN-4.1-MOCT/brainstorm/scenarios.md

 ## Here we explain scenarios of different users

-# Scenario 1: Bob
+# Scenario 1: Alice

-Alice is from academia, is a first-time user, has just heard of the software through a paper/the project.
-She clones the Github repository, open here Python IDE, and does the following:
+Alice is from academia, and is a first-time user.
+She has just heard of the software through a mention of the TWAIN project from colleagues.
+She clones the Github repository, opens Jupyter Notebook, and does the following:

 1. In a new script, she types:
 ```